AthenZ/athenz/docs/copper_argos_dev.md

 ## What is Copper Argos
 -----------------------

-Copper Argos is to extend Athenz with generalized model for service providers to launch other identities in an authorized way thru a callback-based verification model.
+Copper Argos extends Athenz with generalized model for service providers to launch other identities in an authorized way through a callback-based verification model.
 With this model each provider is responsible for their instance document verification service instead of embedding that logic inside ZTS.

 ## Provider Service Registration
 --------------------------------